ljrnbg/zfs-previous-versions-macos/README.md

   Extend the existing localization dictionary with further translations contributed by users.

 * **Broader platform testing**
-  Test and improve compatibility with additional macOS versions, Intel Macs, TrueNAS SCALE and other ZFS/Samba environments.
+  Test and improve compatibility with additional macOS versions, Intel Macs, TrueNAS versions and other ZFS/Samba environments.

 These are ideas rather than committed features.
 The project will remain focused on keeping the workflow lightweight, understandable and dependency-free.